The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/workflow_class.md

  when they time out.
 * The PythonOperator simply calls an executable Python function.
 * The ShortCircuitOperator is derived from the PythonOperator and additionally evaluates a condition.
-When the conditions is False it short-circuits the workflow.
+When the conditions is False it short-circuits the workflow by skipping all downstream tasks.

 The **sensor** type instantiates the BaseSensorOperator (or a child class of this operator).
 All sensor tasks are always chained to the beginning of the DAG.